#1: What is public relations?

 #3: How does someone become a member?

 If you want to become a certified member there will be an annual dues/fee of $55 for national dues plus $20 for WSU chapter dues ($75 total).
 Dues must be turned in before November 1st or March 1st.
-The treasurer collects dues and sends them to national PRSA headquarters.
-You will receive a certificate and membership card that verifies your membership, in addition to exclusive access to PRSSA member-only materials and perks and other features at the chapter level.
+You can pay the dues though PRSSA national portal.
+For instructions, click here.

 #4: Can I attend meetings without being a paid member?